Streamlinelv/cartbounty/readme.txt

 Default notification interval is "Every hour".
 You also have the option to disable notifications in case you ever get tired of them ;)

 Please also note how WordPress handles Cron job that is responsible for sending out email notifications.
 Scheduled actions can only be triggered when a visitor arrives on a WordPress site.
-Therefore, if you are not getting any traffic on your website you will not receive any e-mail notifications until a visitor lands on your website.
+Therefore, if you are not getting any traffic on your website you will not receive any email notifications until a visitor lands on your website.

+= Where are notifications delivered to? =

+By default, notifications will be sent to WordPress registered admin email.
+But you can also set a different email address.

 = How to send automated abandoned cart recovery emails? =